 What is a Real Estate Crash Course?

 When you have scheduled your real estate exam, you will need to prepare to pass it.
-One of the best ways to study for the real estate state exam is with guided, focused teaching.
+One of the best ways to study for the California real estate exam is with guided, focused teaching.
 In other words, one of the best ways to study is with a crash course.
 So, what is a real estate crash course?

-We recommend studying for 60 to 100 hours or for 6-8 weeks.
-Here’s why:
+We recommend studying for 60 to 100 hours or for 6–8 weeks.

-What is a Real Estate Exam Prep Course?
+What Is a Real Estate Exam Prep?

 An exam prep course can help you remember everything you learned before the exam.
 They are multiple-choice practice tests that simulate the exams administered by the Department of Real Estate.